orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Vertex - follow graph, match for Initials (Outgoing Edges) & Terminals (Incoming Edges) Hyperedge - follow graph, match for Vertices (graphs of initials/terminals)

+Vertex in a normal graph is like a hyperedge?

 ---